 - 11 cups of sugar

 - 1/2 tsp of butter (to help reduce foaming)

 - 8-10 clean canning jars.

 - Lids and rings to fit jars.

 - In a large roasting pan add about an inch of hot water and set clean jars into water.
-This will bring jars up to temp to keep them from breaking from shock when hot jelly is poured into them.
+This brings the jars up to temp to keep them from breaking from shock when the hot liquid touches the glass.
 Place by pot where jelly is being prepared.